ch4n3l/ch4n3l.github.io/_posts/2017/2018-12-28-zeuscart-csrf.md

 According to OWASP, Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.

 In basic terms, once an application has a cookie set in the user's browser, the browser will automatically submit the cookie to the applicatoin in every request.
-Which means if an attacker creates a HTML form that is auto submitted when a user clicks on it, they will be  to submit actions on behalf of the user.
+Which means if an attacker creates a HTML form that is auto submitted when a user clicks on it, they will be able to submit actions on behalf of the user.

 To prevent CSRF, an application can use tokens.
 The application will issue a token on every action in the request.
 The token usually lives in a hidden input in the HTML.
 Therefore when the user submits a form, the application makes sure the token matches what was issued on the HTML.